python-hyper/documentation/source/index.rst

 The hyper project is comprised of the following sub-projects:

-- hyper-h2, a complete HTTP/2 protocol stack that does not perform any I/O,
+- `hyper-h2`_, a complete HTTP/2 protocol stack that does not perform any I/O,
   intended to be independent of framework.
-- hyperframe, a HTTP/2 framing layer.
+- `hyperframe`_, a HTTP/2 framing layer.
-- hpack, a HPACK implementation in pure-Python.
+- `hpack`_, a HPACK implementation in pure-Python.
+- `brotlipy`_, a CFFI-based library for Brotli compression.

 Please follow the links above for more details on each of those sub-projects.
 The rest of this documentation applies to the project as a whole.